 Bertazzoni’s energy-efficient appliances are loved by professionals and home chefs alike.
 The 140-year-old Italian luxury appliance brand is the world’s oldest family-owned appliance manufacturer, and it prides itself on innovation and responsibility.
 It engineers ranges, cooktops, ventilation hoods, and accessories for precision cooking.
 Its appliances come in contemporary, classic, and traditional designs to fit any home decor theme.

 The kitchen is the heart of family life, according to Bertazzoni, and it designs appliances to bring families together through the best home-cooked meals.
 That means the local and world family, too.
-In the town and region where it’s based, the company nurtures and develops the close-knit community, investing in the region and creating opportunities for future generations.
+In the town and region where it’s based, the company nurtures and develops a close-knit community, investing in the region and creating opportunities for future generations.
 The luxury brand emphasizes durability and quality, using clean and recycled materials, as well as an emphasis on ethical labor throughout the supply chain.
 All packaging is recyclable, too.

 3. Sub-Zero, Wolf, and Cove